skip to main content skip to search skip to footer skip to accessibility statement

 Drugs overview

-In Southampton between 2021 and 2023 (provisional) there were 59 drug-related deaths, equivalent to 1,598 years of life lost, a greater loss of life years than that caused by lung cancer (329 deaths and 1,318 years of life lost).
+In Southampton between 2021 and 2023 there were 59 drug-related deaths, equivalent to 1,598 years of life lost, a greater loss of life than that caused by lung cancer (329 deaths and 1,318 years of life lost).

 Drugs dashboard